Injector

 }

-it('should inject dependencies by @inject decorator', function () {
+it('should inject dependencies using @inject decorator', function () {

 const app = container.resolve(App);